-And don't forget to talk about you!
+Now is your chance to talk about you!

 - A. Introduce each member of the team.
 Let the readers see your personality.
 (Who are you?
 What is your background?
-What are your interests?)
-Be sure not to put last names for any member under 18. - B. What did each person on your team do to contribute to the finished site and how did each contribution apply to the purpose? - C. How did working on this project impact how you learn, work with others, and/or how you see the importance of 21st century communication/collaboration through the "clouds"?
+What are your interests?
+What are your plans for the future?)
+Be sure not to put last names for any member under 18 unless your program has parental permission forms on file that states it is OK to have last names. - B. What did each person on your team do to contribute to the finished site and how did each contribution apply to the purpose?